-And I said, as somebody who is the 6 matriarch, like in my daughter's life, and she's vulnerable 7 at the moment.
-She's grieving, she'd getting through a 8 9 violent relationship, so I am that person, and they managed 10 to send it to me a year later.
-They did not complete it the year later.
-How I managed to get it so -- when I did, 11 was I had become fed up.
-I'm a very patient person and I 12 13 had told them if the media had a whisper of what was going on with my granddaughters and they had had this highlighted 14 all over Manitoba, or in Winnipeg, you know that a young 15 baby dies, and would you be moving any faster on that 16 autopsy report?
+1 needed to get in touch with the Chief Medical like, the 2 officers, the police.
+The police did not take my call 3 because I was not the guardian to her, or the parent.
+And 4 I actually they were really surprised I got the autopsy 5 report, but I advocated for that.
+6 And I said, as somebody who is the 7 matriarch, like in my daughter's life, and she's vulnerable 8 at the moment.
+She's grieving, she'd getting through a 9 violent relationship, so I am that person, and they managed 10 to send it to me a year later.
+They did not complete it 11 the year later.
+How I managed to get it so when I did, 12 was I had become fed up.
+I'm a very patient person and I 13 had told them if the media had a whisper of what was going 14 on with my granddaughters and they had had this highlighted 15 all over Manitoba, or in Winnipeg, you know that a young 16 baby dies, and would you be moving any faster on that 17 autopsy report?
 And I got it within a few weeks later.
-17 So when I did get it, they made it very 18 phoning the children's advocate in Manitoba.
+18 So when I did get it, they made it very 19 clear to me that I'm not to show that to anybody, that 20 there would be I would be reprimanded if the autopsy 21 report was shown.
+I said, "I won't show it to anybody."
+22 But I did share it with my voice and interpreted it the way 23 that it needed to be interpreted.
+24 And that caused when I got the autopsy report, at that time I was already questioning -- I was phoning the children's advocate in Manitoba.
 I wanted to know -- because I knew there should be a death review committee that would meet, because Jeneva -- Zaylyn, the girls were involved in the system.
 They were not apprehended by the system, but they were involved in the system and they should have been overseen and it was within that timeframe.